Volunteer Requirements Including Clearances and Mandated Reporter Information

 4. Mandated Reporter Training

-You need only to complete this training, you do not need to submit proof of completion.
+Training is recommended via the link above.
+You do not need to submit verification of completion.

 All volunteers are responsible for reporting suspected child abuse if they have reasonable cause to suspect that a child is the victim of child abuse if they: